benpetrosky/animal-tracker/README.md

   * Add to custom styling
   * Delete unused or redundant code.
   * Provide limited options for limited input fields. ie checkboxes/radio buttons
+  * Allow user to add an image of the animal, and display it with the rest of the animals details.
   * Make README awesome